 A chinchilla naturally understands that they need to chew to file their teeth down to avoid these growing pains.

-Without the proper items inside of the cage, your chinchilla may turn to chewing on the cage itself instead as a last resort.
+Without the proper items inside of the cage, your chinchilla may turn to chew on the cage itself instead as a last resort.